 Remember that the more stripped carb (white flour, corn starch, corn syrup, sugar) you eat, the more insulin you need to make.
 The more insulin that floats around in your blood stream, the more triglycerides you make.
 So high triglycerides are associated with the hyperinsulinemic (high insulin) state, and the higher your insulin levels, the higher your triglycerides.
 Generally, I see high triglycerides in folks whose diets contain large amounts of 1) stripped carbs, 2) fast food, and/or 3) alcohol.
 I can also predict, with a fair degree of reliability, whether a patient has an elevated triglyceride level with a quick glance at their waistline.
 Hyperinsulinemia causes fat deposition under the chin and in the abdomen — no surprise there; that’s where the gastrointestinal tract is — so that’s where the action is happening.
 Another name for this condition is a “beer belly.”
 Drinking beer is like eating grain without the fiber.
 That means it’s stripped carb.
 Drinking excessive amounts of beer can be a serious problem, and a great many people noticed this connection long before me.

 Now, low HDL is bad, and high triglycerides are ugly, but the combination of low HDL and high triglycerides is downright scary.
 This combination is highly associated with high insulin levels and hardening of the arteries.
-Any time I see a patient with the combination of low HDL and high triglycerides, I know they are at exceedingly high risk of becoming diabetic, that is if they haven’t got it already.
+Any time I see a patient with the combination of low HDL and high triglycerides, I know they are at high risk of becoming diabetic, that is, if they haven’t got it already.
 When I explain the data, I let them know I do not intend to wait around for them to develop the symptoms of diabetes; I already know how high their risk is.
 They deserve to know about it now, and they deserve to be able to fix it before it becomes a much bigger problem.
 And, yes, it is fixable.

 I also know that a lipid panel showing a “low HDL/high triglyceride” pattern is strongly associated with the small, dense LDL subtype.
 This is not coincidental, but rather a predictable consequence of eating stripped, refined, processed and fast “food.”
 And that means it is not so hard to fix.
 Notice that I do not look at each measurement in the lipid profile as an individual entity, but rather at the overall pattern.
 And I also am not looking at the numbers as ends in themselves; I am much more interested in the person who is carrying those numbers.

 This is a complex topic, and it raises at least as many questions as it answers.
-So please feel free to post your questions, and give me the opportunity to try to answer them.
+So please feel free to post your questions, and give me an opportunity to try to answer them.
 Do not worry that your questions are simple.
 I guarantee you that many people are wondering the same thing.
 I may even have attended medical school with some of them.